ismurray/tic-tac-toe/README.md

     - When a Classic game is retrieved, see  an update on whether the game is over or not.
     - If over, you can see who won, or whether it was a draw.
       - If unfinished, you can see whose turn it is, and pick up right where you left off!
+  - Responsive design: fully functional on desktop and mobile devices

 ## Rules